-Elevate Energy, in its capacity as Program Administrator, will convene an Environmental Justice ("EJ") Community Self-Designation Committee (the "Committee") to evaluate self-designation proposals submitted via thisthe process- described below.
-The Committee will be comprised of 6-8 members (3-4 representatives from Elevate Energy, 1-2 from the Illinois Power Agency ("IPA7"), and 2 Environmental Justice experts).
+Elevate Energy, in its capacity as The Illinois Solar for All (ILSFA) Program Administrator, will convene an Environmental Justice ("EJ") Community Self-Designation Committee (the "Committee") to evaluate selfdesignation proposals submitted via the process described below.
+The Committee will be comprised of 6-8six to eight members (3-4three to four representatives from Elevate Energy, 1-2ILSFA, one to two from the Illinois Power Agency ("(IPA"), or the Agency), and 2two Environmental Justice experts).
 Environmental Justice experts are those with extensive knowledge and experience in the field of environmental justice.
-They are typically responsible for providing guidance and advice on environmental justice issues to organizations, government agencies and other stakeholders.
+They are typically responsible for providing guidance and advice on environmental justice issues to organizations, government agencies, and other stakeholders.
 They may also conduct research, develop policies, and provide training to promote environmental justice.
-The Committee will review proposals and make the final determination as to whether the community in question is designated as an Environmental Justice Community.
-Committee members will serve for staggered 2-year terms.
-Interested parties may apply to join the committee.
+1-The Committee will review proposals and make the final determination as to whether the community in question is designated as an Environmental Justice Community.
+Committee members will serve for staggered 2two-year terms.
+Interested parties may apply to join the committeeCommittee.
 The application process will be publicized on the ILSFA website.
-Near the end of a member's term, they may apply for renewal to serve another 2-year term.
+Near the end of a member's term, they may apply for renewal to serve another 2two-year term.
 The renewal selection process will be based on the member's participation record (their attendance at meetings and submission of scores).
-The selection and renewal of members will be determined by sitting committee members, the Program Administrator, and the IPA.
+The selection and renewal of members will be determined by sitting committee Committee members, the Program Administrator, and the IPA.
 No member may serve more than six years.